megazazik/reducer-assistant/README.md

 }
 ```

-There is no need to remove listeners of the base assistant events such as `onChange` or `afterAction` or destroy child assistants.
+There is no need to remove listeners of the base assistant class events such as `onChange` or `afterAction` or destroy child assistants.
 They will be removed automatically.

 ## Assistant config